 Process labels for country using specific ontology properties for English and French names (short, long, upper case) with other labels represented using hasLocalName

 Process each language marked as Administrative.
 Look up the 3 character language code from the ISO file in the LCC languages ontology file in order to find the correct LCC URI to link to.

+Create a rdfs:label for each short-name which uses (via language code) a language marked as administrative.

 Include any Remarks in English as values of the hasRemarks property.